- Bullying occurs on a daily or weekly basis in 23 percent of public schools across the United States.

-Everyone wants to believe that while sticks and stones may break our bones, words will never hurt us.
-As teens and many children know, however, that’s not quite true.
-Words can be just as harmful, if not more so, than physical abuse.
+Everyone wants to believe that “sticks and stones may break my bones, but words will never hurt me,” but for some children and teens (and adults), that’s not true.
+Words can be just as harmful, or even more so, than physical abuse.

-Some warning signs that a child is being bullied include:
+Some warning signs that your child is being bullied include:

 - unexplained cuts or bruises

 - damaged or missing clothing, books, school supplies, or other belongings